Jakeler/Jakeler.github.io/_posts/2019-08-27-nas-performance-sshfs-nfs-smb.md

 NFS handles the compute intensive encryption better with multiple threads, but using almost 200% CPU and getting a bit weaker on the write test.

 SSHFS provides a surprisingly good performance with both encryption options, almost the same as NFS or SMB in plaintext!
-It seems lighter on the CPU, with up to 75% for the ssh process and 15% for sftp.
+It also put less stress on the CPU, with up to 75% for the ssh process and 15% for sftp.

 ### Random
 ![4K random read diagram](/assets/nas-perf/4Kread.svg)